Multitier programming

 and have found industrial adoption in solutions such as Ocsigen, Opa, WebSharper, Meteor or GWT.

-Multitier programming is provides a global view on the distributed system.
+Multitier programming provides a global view on the distributed system.
 This aspect has been shown similar to other programming paradigms such as choreographic programming, macroprogramming, and aggregate computing.

 Context

 The code of the different tiers can be executed in a distributed manner on different networked computers.
 For instance, in a three-tier architecture, a system is divided into three main layers – typically the presentation, business, and data tiers.
 This approach has the benefit that by dividing a system into layers, the functionality implemented in one of the layers can be changed independently of the other layers.
 On the other hand, this architectural decision scatters a cross-cutting functionality belonging to several tiers over several compilation units.

 In multitier programming, the different tiers are implemented using a single programming language.
 Different compilation backends take into account the destination tier (e.g., Java for a server and JavaScript for a web browser).
 Consequently, a functionality that is spread over tiers can be implemented in a single compilation unit of a multitier program.